-WTO lawyers successfully defends against negligence claims in paralysis lawsuit
+Won a defense verdict against negligence claims in a paralysis lawsuit in Ohio.

 WTO lawyers Joe Farchione and Nate Murphy won a complete defense verdict following a two-week medical malpractice trial in Columbus, Ohio.
 The pair represented an orthopedic surgeon and a hospital against allegations that our clients' failure to timely diagnose a spinal epidural abscess resulted in a tragic case of paraplegia in a patient.